Goddhi/gcp-api-infra/readme.md

 Configures firewall rules to control traffic to and from the network. nat-gateway.tf: Sets up Network Address Translation (NAT) for enabling instances without public IP addresses to access the internet.
 #### router.tf:
-Defines  router configurations required for traffic within the VPC
+Defines  router configurations required for traffic within the VPC..